-Are standard form contracts treated differently?
+Are standard form contracts treated differently from those that are freely negotiated?

 The standard form contracts have legal effect, but the party providing the standard terms shall observe certain obligations stipulated by the Chinese Civil Code.

 Standard terms are clauses that are prepared by one party in advance for repeated use and that are not subject to negotiation with the other party when concluding a contract (article 496(1), the Chinese Civil Code).